hassan-a-alkhalifah/my-first-webpage/README.md

 ## Description

-_This is a beginner's HTML finished exercise for Epicodus to which was designed to help practice the basics of HTML tag/elements, indentation and overall structure_
+_This is a beginner's HTML finished exercise for Epicodus to which was designed to help practice the basics of HTML tag/elements, indentation and overall structure.
+The repository will include two directories, my-first-webpage.html and favorite-things.html.
+Both are based on the aforementioned HTML practice exercise._

 ## Setup